2014–15 Derby County F.C. season: Pre-season

 In the pre-season transfer window, Derby County brought in several players for the first team and youth teams too.
 Derby's first deal was announced on 4 June 2014, with young goalkeeper Jonathan Mitchell joining from Newcastle United on a free transfer.
 With his contract with Newcastle expiring at the end of June, Mitchell officially joined Derby County from 1 July 2014, at the start of the summer transfer window.
 The second transfer was another free, Kosovan attacking midfielder Alban Bunjaku, who was previously at La Liga club Sevilla, signed for Derby on 10 June 2014.
 On 25 June 2014, Derby announced that Zak Whitbread agreed a one-year deal to join the club on a permanent basis, he was previously at Derby County for the 2013-14 season on loan.
 On 1 July 2014, the first day of the transfer window opening, Derby signed Alefe Santos on a free transfer, after he turned down a new contract at his previous club Bristol Rovers.
 On 10 July 2014, Derby agreed a deal to sign right back Cyrus Christie on a three-year contract.
-He was out of contract at his previous club Coventry City, however the clubs agreed compensation for him since he came through Coventry's academy and is under 23 years old.
+He was out of contract at his previous club Coventry City, however the clubs agreed compensation for him since he came through Coventry's academy and was under 23 years old.
 The compensation fee was undisclosed.
 During pre-season, Spanish attacking midfielder and youth international Iván Calero joined Derby on a trial period.
 Following his trial, on 18 July 2014 he agreed a two-year permanent deal with the club, with an option of a further year.
-Two bids were made for West Brom midfielder George Thorne, who was at Derby on loan last season, to try and bring him to the club again.
+Two bids were made for West Brom midfielder George Thorne, who was at Derby on loan last season, to try to bring him to the club again.
 Even with the player himself offering a formal transfer request on two occasions, both undisclosed bids were rejected.
 Weeks after this, on 18 July 2014, Derby County and West Brom agreed a fee for Thorne.
 The following day, after agreeing personal terms and passing a medical, Thorne joined Derby on a four-year contract.
 On 1 August 2014, Derby signed forward Shaq McDonald, who had been on trial during pre-season.
 He agreed a two-year deal.
 Derby continued to bring in new players in the transfer window, and on 4 August 2014 Leon Best joined on a season-long loan deal from Blackburn Rovers.
 On 6 August, Derby agreed a deal to bring in Real Madrid midfielder Omar Mascarell on a season-long loan.